 In the world of Ayurveda, there is not much more important of concepts than the health and strength of your Agni, or digestive fire.
-The Agni is the governor of everything from the breakdown of food; the transformation of thought and emotion; the level of ambition, motivation and energy; and the power of the circulation and immunity.
+Your Agni is the governor of everything from the breakdown of food; the transformation of thoughts and emotions; your level of ambition, motivation, and energy; and the power of your circulation and immunity.

-When one has a strong, robust Agni (digestive fire), they are able to take in just about any type of food and break it down with minimal signs of indigestion.
-They do not experience symptoms of gas and bloating or fatigue after meals.
-They instead feel light and energized after food intake and are able to absorb the broken down nutrients readily.
+When your Agni (digestive fire) is strong and robust, you can take in just about any type of food and break it down with minimal signs of indigestion.
+You do not experience symptoms of gas, bloating, or fatigue after meals but instead, feel light and energized after food intake and can absorb the broken-down nutrients readily.

-On the contrary, if the digestive fire is off balance, one will get noticeable symptoms of indigestion, whether it manifests as acid reflux, gas, colic, cramping, or just sleepy, sluggishness after meals.
-The food that they ingest may be quite healthy, but due to the lack of digestive force, it is not broken down or absorbed properly leading to indigestion, toxic build-up in the body (known as Ama), malabsorption of nutrients, lowered immunity and a general lack of vitality.
+On the contrary, if your digestive fire is off balance, you will get noticeable symptoms of indigestion, whether it manifests as acid reflux, gas, colic, cramping, or just sleepy, sluggishness after meals.
+The food that you ingest may be quite healthy, but due to the lack of digestive force, it is not broken down or absorbed properly leading to indigestion, toxic build-up (known as ama), malabsorption of nutrients, lowered immunity, and a general lack of vitality.

-The concept of a healthy Agni (digestive fire) is so important, a weakened fire is said to be the root cause of ALL disease.
-This is everything from flus, colds, and allergies to more chronic diseases of diabetes, arthritis, cancer, autoimmune diseases and mental illness.
+The concept of a healthy Agni (digestive fire) is so important, a weakened fire is said to be the root cause of ALL diseases.
+This is everything from flu, colds, and allergies to more chronic diseases of diabetes, arthritis, cancer, autoimmune diseases, and mental illness.
 If you are scratching your head right now and wondering how this is possible, I’ll tell you.
-If the Agni is strong, it is able to process ANYTHING that it comes in contact with.
-When it is in a debilitated state, the toxins begin to accumulate, further weakening the fire, decreasing the metabolism, clogging the channels and eventually causing confusion on a cellular level.
+If the Agni is strong, it can process ANYTHING that it comes in contact with.
+When it is in a debilitated state, the toxins begin to accumulate, further weakening the fire, decreasing the metabolism, stimulating inflammation, clogging the channels, and eventually causing confusion on a cellular level.

 So how do you know if your Agni is in good health?
 There are many psychological and physiological factors that can give us clues to find out.